nikkoyabut/yoloe_experiment/README.md

 In the real world, where object variety is infinite, **YOLOE’s ability to detect rare or unseen items using just a word or image is a huge leap forward**.

 As we move toward general and adaptable AI systems, **open-vocabulary detection is the future**.

+---

+## 👤 About Me

+I'm **Nikko**, a Machine Learning Engineer and AI enthusiast with a Master's degree in Artificial Intelligence from the University of the Philippines Diliman.
+With over a decade of experience in ICT consulting and telecommunications, I now specialize in **vision-language models**, **LLMs**, and **generative AI applications**.

+I'm passionate about creating systems where AI and humans can collaborate seamlessly — working toward a future where **smart cities** and intelligent automation become reality.

+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/nikkoyabut/).